 This program is specifically designed for ophthalmic administrators, department heads and managing partner physicians.

-Identify critical operational issues covering a broad scope of practice management topics including governance, financial analysis, contracting, cost containment and growth opportunities.
+Identify critical operational issues covering a broad scope of practice management topics including governance, financial analysis, organizational development, contracting, cost containment and growth opportunities.

 Evaluate current reimbursement and compliance issues, maintain appropriate chart documentation, and identify new opportunities for practice development.

 Anticipate risk management issues and proactively implement preventative strategies.

 Assess the role of practice administrator and provide unique ideas and fresh approaches to practice fundamentals, leadership, board interaction, staffing challenges and peer-to-peer interaction.

 Evaluate new software technologies to improve practice efficiencies, enhance the quality and integrity of patient care, and present creative solutions for activities such as patient collections, staff training and communication.

 Understand new patient treatment opportunities or patient care models.